 Appointed: 21 August 2013, Reappointed: 27 September 2017

 Ms. Robichaud-Trifts is a retired pharmacist/manager/ lecturer, having worked for more than 30 years in the health care sector.
 She is a Past President of the New Brunswick Branch of the Canadian Society of Hospital Pharmacists and was a member of the Task Force on Standards for Hospital Pharmacy Practice, and the Task Force for Membership Structure for the Canadian Society of Hospital Pharmacists.
-She is also a former member of the board of directors of the Rexton Area Health Care Foundation.
+She is also a former member of the Rexton and Area Health Care Foundation, the Kent County Regional Planning Commission and the New Brunswick Securities Commission.
+She is currently a member of the Board of directors of the Capitol Theatre Foundation.
+Ms. Robichaud-Trifts is an accredited corporate director (ICD.D) of the Institute of Corporate Directors, Rotman School of Management (2019).

 Mr. Wennberg practised law with Stewart McKelvey or its predecessor firm for thirty years.
 He served as the firm’s Corporate-Commercial Practice Manager, Managing Partner and was on the firm’s Atlantic Canada Partnership Board.
 Mr. Wennberg has been active in the Law Society as a lecturer, Chair of its Articling Committee and as a Provincial Reviewing Officer.
 He is the past Chair of the Heritage Preservation Review Board for the Town of Rothesay.
 Among his many cultural involvements, he was past President and CEO of the Imperial Theatre, past President and current board member of the Imperial Theatre Foundation, past board member of Saint John 225 and Sculpture Saint John, past Chair and current board member of Saint John Community Arts Board and current board member of Symphony New Brunswick and ArtsLink NB.
 In 2012 Mr. Wennberg was awarded the Queen Elizabeth II Diamond Jubilee Medal.